rackerlabs/rackspace-how-to/content/cloud-servers/use-fail2ban-on-ubuntu.md

       root@server-01:~# sudo apt-get upgrade

-**Note:**  The preceding command provides a summary of packages to be upgraded and prompts you with the required of additional space for the installation.
+**Note:**  The preceding command provides a summary of packages to be upgraded and prompts you with the required additional space for the installation.
 Type "**y**" to continue with the upgrade.

 ### Install Fail2Ban